Nablus olive oil soap | صابون نابلسي

-Nablus soap continues a soap tradition dating back 4500 years to ancient Syria and Iraq: a hot-cooked soap made solely from olive oil.
-Europeans adapted the Nablus soap recipe after discovering it during the Crusades, producing the famous vegetable soaps of Castile and Marseilles.
-Nablus soap is the higher-quality precursor to those better-known descendants.
+Nablus soap is the standardbearer of a soap tradition dating back 4,500 years to ancient Syria and Iraq: a slow-cooked kettle-fired pure olive oil soap.
+Europeans adapted the Nablus soap recipe in France and Spain after discovering it during the Crusades of the 1100s, producing Marseille and Castile soaps.

 Nablus Soap